eclipse-zenoh/zenoh-pico/README.md

 ## 2. How to build it

-For platform profiles, backend overrides, and adding a new platform, see [docs/platforms.rst](docs/platforms.rst).
+For platform profiles, transport overrides, and adding a new platform, see [docs/platforms.rst](docs/platforms.rst).

 ### 2.1 Unix Environments